 AOI Chronically Absent - AOIs take attendance by logging minutes of activity.
 For each AOI student a number of required instructional minutes is calculated based on AZ 15-808 (F), and the proportion of the school year each student attends an AOI school.
 Students that are missing more than 10% of the required instructional minutes are considered chronically absent.

 Current Year

-• Refers to school year 2023-2024 (the 2024 fiscal year)
+• Refers to school year <<sy>> (the <<fy>> fiscal year)

 DRP Enrolled Student